Early Access: The content on this website is provided for informational purposes only in connection with pre-General Availability Qlik Products.

 The following section describes limitations and considerations with CMK in Qlik Cloud:

-• Once you configure the tenant to use your own CMK, you cannot revert back to use Qlik Internal KMS encryption.
+• After you configure the tenant to use your own CMK, you can revert back to use Qlik Internal KMS encryption, or change the key to a different CMK.

 • CMK supports only AWS KMS as an external key provider.